ersncerror/rbxbuf/README.md

 Documentation may be make in the future!
 So you can understand my terrible codes!

 ## ✅ List of supported data types
-### Updated to Version 1.1.0
+Updated to Version 1.1.0\
-More data types may be added in the future. writebits or readbits will probably not be added, see [Issue #2](https://github.com/ersncerror/rbxbuf/issues/2)
+More data types may be added in the future.
+> writebits or readbits will probably not be add, see [Issue #2](https://github.com/ersncerror/rbxbuf/issues/2)

 <details>